xofneb/shipep-token/README.md

 ## 🌟 About

-ShiPep Coin combines the playful spirit of Shiba Inu with the viral energy of Pepe memes, creating a unique token that celebrates both communities.
+ShiPep Coin combines playful meme culture with viral energy, creating a unique token that celebrates internet culture and community.
 Built on Solana for fast, low-cost transactions.

 ## 📊 Token Information